 She isn’t getting into the abuse she and Katja experienced at the hand of their mother, or the subsequent attempt to turn them into child sex slaves.

 “The group, which calls itself the Society, tracks down and deals with abusers.
 It was originally called the Society for the Prevention of Cruelty to People, but whittled down to the Society.
 They also developed a significant list of contacts in all sorts of agencies, federal, state and local.
 The FBI, Homeland Security, Attorney General’s office, even the CIA.
 Same for the states, police, state prosecutors, social service agencies.
-The Society fosters back door communication between jurisdictions, which is how I came to their attention.
-Rules and paranoia over turf too frequently keep agencies from openly cooperating.
+The Society fosters back door communication between jurisdictions and agencies, which is how I came to their attention.
+Rules and paranoia over turf too frequently keeps agencies from openly cooperating.
 But they can go to the Society, which serves as a clearing house, information flows through it with no formal requests, documentation or meetings.
 It has proven to be secure, requires no payment other than cooperation when the Society needs assistance.
 Like when I got the detectives to go away.”

 “So Franks knew you could make things disappear, Sullivan isn’t in the loop.”